google/benchmark/README.md

 The `test_case_name` is appended to the name of the benchmark and should describe the values passed.

-When the benchmark is created the extra arguments are copied into internal storage.

 ```c++
 template <class ...ExtraArgs>`
 void BM_takes_args(benchmark::State& state, ExtraArgs&&... extra_args) {